qball1809/App-Store/Language.md

 The percentage indicates how many text strings have been converted to that language.

-If the percentage for your language is not 100%, it means that we have not yet translated all the strings to your language, and as such could use your help [here](https://poeditor.com/join/project/8uRxEmAE4M).
+If the percentage for your language is not 100%, it means that we have not yet translated all the strings to your language, and as such we could use your help [here](https://poeditor.com/join/project/8uRxEmAE4M).

 Clicking on the 'Force Language Translation Update` button will update your language with what's current on the translation site